 - More attractive nasal shape.

 - Nose in better proportion to other facial features.

-- The procedure is usually done under conscious sedation as an outpatient.
+- The procedure is usually done under conscious sedation on an outpatient basis.

-- If airway correction is done simultaneously or extensive grafting is necessary, the procedure is done in the hospital under general anesthesia and an overnight admission may be arranged.
+- If airway correction is done simultaneously, or extensive grafting is necessary, the procedure is done in the hospital under general anesthesia.

 - Standard Rhinoplasty: Incisions are made inside the nostrils.
 The nasal bones, cartilage and soft tissues are reshaped to improve the external contour.

 - Open Rhinoplasty may be used for difficult or larger noses.
 Involves external incision across the columella (strut between the nostrils).
 Bones, cartilage, and soft tissues may be reshaped under direct vision.